vinayakvadoothker/CruzHacks2024/README.md

 # Rentora
-A Repo for A Website and App - Rentora.ai
+A Repo for A Website and App - Rentora.net

 # Rentora Website